The Learning Continuum

 Incumbent Board Members:

-- Robert Cartwright Jr., CRM; Loss Prevention Manager, Bridgestone Retail Operations, LLC;
+• Robert Cartwright, Jr., CRM; Safety and Health Manager, Bridgestone Retail Operations, LLC;

-- Richard J. Roberts, Jr., ALCM, ARM, CPCU, RF; Corporate Risk Manager, Ensign-Bickford Industries, Inc.;
+• Richard J. Roberts, Jr., RF, ALCM, ARM, ARME, CPCU; Director of Risk Management and Employee Benefits, Ensign-Bickford Industries, Inc. (Ex-Officio);

 For more information about RIMS leadership, visit www.RIMS.org.

 As the preeminent organization dedicated to advancing the practice of risk management, RIMS, the risk management society, is a global not-for-profit organization representing more than 3,500 industrial, service, nonprofit, charitable and government entities throughout the world.
 Founded in 1950, RIMS brings networking, professional development and education opportunities to its membership of more than 11,000 risk management professionals who are located in more than 60 countries.
 For more information on RIMS, visit www.RIMS.org.

 # # #

 Fri, Dec 18, 2015 -